But Australian authorities have been caught out by imported e-scooters being sold here, despite a lack of uniform laws between states and territories.

 The National Transport Commission is calling for public submissions on the issue in mid-October but, for now, it is illegal to ride the most commonly available e-scooters on Victoria’s roads or footpaths.

-E-scooters may be ridden on footpaths and shared paths only if they have a top speed of 10kmh, about double the speed of a brisk walking pace, and have a power output of 200 watts.
+E-scooters may be ridden on footpaths, shared paths and some roads only if they have a top speed of 10kmh on level ground, about double the speed of a brisk walking pace, and have a power output of no more than 200 watts.

-No e-scooters may be ridden on roads, regardless of their power output.
+Higher-powered or faster e-scooters must not be ridden on roads or footpaths.
 Riding a non-compliant scooter anywhere other than on private property can incur a fine.

 RACV’s senior manager transport, planning and infrastructure Peter Kartsidimas says e-scooters have the potential to become a useful part of the transport network, for example getting commuters to public transport or travelling short distances across cities.